 Bacteria Assessments for REC-1 and SHELL

-For the 2020-2022 Integrated Report cycle, the San Diego Water Board made changes to the assessment process for indicator bacteria (total coliform, fecal coliform, E. coli, enterococci).
-These changes include using updated water quality objectives for determining REC-1 beneficial use attainment, as well as changes to the data collection period used for REC-1 and SHELL beneficial use assessments.
+For the 2020-2022 Integrated Report cycle, the San Diego Regional Water Board made changes to the assessment process for indicator bacteria (total coliform, fecal coliform, E. coli, enterococci).
+These changes include using revised water quality objectives for determining REC-1 beneficial use attainment, as well as changes to the data collection period used for REC-1 and SHELL beneficial use assessments.

-The updated REC-1 indicator bacteria water quality thresholds are provided in State Water Board’s ISWEBE Plan and Ocean Plan.
+The revised REC-1 indicator bacteria water quality thresholds are provided in State Water Board’s ISWEBE Plan and Ocean Plan.
 See Section 2.5.1 for more information about statewide bacteria thresholds.

 Part 3 of the ISWEBE Plan contains two bacteria water quality objectives applicable to the REC-1 beneficial use, which were adopted on August 7, 2018.
 The E. coli bacteria objective applies where salinity is equal to or less than 1 part per thousand 95 percent or more of the time.
 The enterococci bacteria objective applies where salinity is greater than 1 part per thousand more than 5 percent of the time.